 - 1. The mapping of buffers is obviously constrained and influenced by the data used at the time of mapping.
 The Town has in particular overhauled both hydrography data and stream definitions since mapping the current buffers; therefore any comparison of current and proposed buffers needs to recognize the reliance on different data sources. - 2.
 The proposed buffers are wider in places and narrower in others in consideration of differences in base widths and points of reference (streambanks, center lines, or floodplains) from which widths are measured. - 3.
 It is not possible to directly compare the previously mapped NTA buffers and the proposed ones.
 In 1999, two-foot contours were extrapolated and slope adjustments manually included in order to create a static map that was adopted as part of the LUO.
-It has not been possible to recreate the data used to create the 1999 map. - 4.
+It has not been possible to recreate the data used to create the 1999 map.
+In addition, floodplain mapping has been updated since the original buffer mapping, thereby affecting the buffer geometry. - 4.
 The proposed buffers and new stream mapping explicitly defines regulated ephemeral streams as draining 5 acres or more.
 Previously defined buffers did not identify a minimum drainage threshold in order for drainage features to be classified as streams.
 While not necessarily a conformity issue, it is expected that some very difficult to develop sites with identified small stream features will become developable; small drainage features will be regulated using storm water/site planning provisions rather than water quality buffers. - 5.
 Finally, the proposed buffer provisions do not present a simple "can or cannot develop" for nonconforming situations.
 The usability of any lot that contains a nonconforming structure will be determined based on the table of exempt and restricted activities, and the LUO provisions related to nonconforming situations and, if necessary, variances.
 It may be noted that a provision exempting certain additions to detached, single-family residences within ephemeral stream buffers has also been included in the draft ordinance (Section 15-270.5(i).